DecodeGenetics/Ratatosk/README.md

 ### Hybrid error correction of long reads using colored de Bruijn graphs

 Ratatosk is a *de novo* error correction tool for erroneous long reads designed for accurate variant calling and assembly.
 It is based on a compacted and colored de Bruijn graph built from accurate short reads.
-Short and long reads color paths in the graph while vertices are annotated with candidate *de novo* SNPs.
-We demonstrate that Ratatosk can reduce the raw error rate of ONT reads 6-fold on average with a median error rate as low as 0.28%.
-Ratatosk corrected data maintain nearly 99% accurate SNP calls and increase indel call accuracy by up to about 40% compared to the raw data.
-An assembly of the Ashkenazi individual HG002 created from Ratatosk corrected ONT reads yields a contig N50 of 43.22 Mbp and less misassemblies than an assembly created from PacBio HiFi reads.
+Reads color paths in the graph while vertices are annotated with candidate *de novo* SNPs and short repeats.
+We demonstrate that Ratatosk can reduce the raw error rate of ONT reads several fold on average with a mean error rate as low as 1.4%.
+Variant calling on Ratatosk corrected data shows 99.8% and 79.9% accuracy for SNP and indels respectively.
+An assembly of the Ashkenazi individual HG002 created from Ratatosk corrected ONT reads yields a contig N50 of 39.7 Mbp and a quality value of 48.5.

 ## Table of Contents